 Scaling WordPress sites and handling the high traffic is an easy job (if you know what to tweak and add to your website).
 This article discussed different scenarios that could result in traffic spikes and the factors that affect the scaling process.
 If you find this article useful or would like to add something, please share your feedback.
-Check out the Cloudways webinar on the quest for the fastest WordPress.

 Q. Is WordPress good for scaling?

 Q. Can a WordPress site handle millions of traffic and users?

 Yes!
 WordPress can easily handle millions of sessions and users if you develop it the right way, and use scalable WordPress hosting like Cloudways.

 It’s the process of increasing your server resources to handle the high traffic and site requirement.
 Many reputable hosting providers offer a server scaling feature that easily lets you scale WordPress sites and server resources with the click of a button.